 There are template contracts and then there are bespoke contracts.
 To save time, creating custom contract templates seems like the obvious first step.
 Take it a step further and introduce a contract intake form.

 As versatile as Fillable and other such tools are, they still have a few shortcomings that you should be aware of.
-For instance, you won’t ( be able to create standardized contracts tailor-made to your company’s needs) have the benefit of standardizing your contracts based on your company’s needs.
+For instance, you won’t (be able to create standardized contracts tailor-made to your company’s needs) have the benefit of standardizing your contract management processes based on your company’s needs.
 The entire standardization process will have to be manually done.

 All in all, this is a temporary solution that will just about get the job done.
 Once you get the ball rolling and business picks up, you and your team will be better suited to adopt a Contract Management software service.